Kashmir Avengers FC

-Kashmir Avengers FC (abbreviated as KAFC) is an Indian professional football club based in Srinagar Jammu and Kashmir, that competes in the JKFA Professional League.
+Kashmir Avengers Football Club (abbreviated as KAFC), also known as Aqua Kashmir Avengers for sponsorship reasons, is an Indian professional football club based in Srinagar, Jammu and Kashmir, that competes in the JKFA Professional League and the Kashmir Super League.
 It is an institutional club and are owned by Arshed Ahmed Zargar.
 The U-18 team plays in NIFF Youth Football League.
-The senior team also participated in the first edition of Real Kashmir Cup.
+The senior team also participated in the first edition of the Real Kashmir Cup.